pegjs/pegjs/docs/CONTRIBUTING.md

 # Contribution Guidelines

-The best way to contribute to PEG.js is by using it and giving back useful feedback — reporting discovered bugs or requesting missing features.
+The best way to contribute to PEG.js is by using it and giving back useful feedback, reporting discovered bugs or requesting missing features.

 You can also contribute code, but be advised that many patches end up being rejected, usually because the change doesn’t fit the project or because of